Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 ### Finding the Confidential File

 Since the traffic that is enclosing the FTP traffic is the traffic related to the attack session, we need to observe that.
-Now, it is difficult to observe through normal Wireshark window.
-Hence, we need to follow the TCP stream in order to get a clear picture.
+Now, it is difficult to observe through a normal Wireshark window.
+Hence, we need to follow the TCP stream to get a clear picture.

 Right-click on any packet before or after the FTP traffic.
 I selected the packet after FTP traffic as shown in the image below.